sneedcat/amogus_bot/README.md

 # Media bot

-A bot made for sending media
+## A bot made for sending media
 ## Commands:
 ### /help - displays help

 ### /shorts - sends a random short from youtube

 ### /ytdownload String - sends a video from youtube

+### /ytaudio String - sends only the audio from a youtube video

 ### /xkcd Option<String> - sends a xkcd comic